Glycyrrhiza glabra , Family: Fabaceae

 licorice, sweet root

 Licorice is a perennial herb.
 It’s mostly grown in Greece, Turkey, and western Asia.
 It’s been used since ancient times as a flavoring agent.
-It’s also been used as an expectorant, helping to clear excess mucus from the upper and lower airways.
+It’s also been used as an expectorant.
+This is to help clear excess mucus from the upper and lower airways.

 The medicinal parts of the plant are the unpeeled dried roots and runners, and the underground stem (rhizome).
-Licorice contains the compound glycyrrhizin, which is 50 times sweeter than sugar.
-Taking in too much glycyrrhizin glycoside from ingesting too much licorice in food or supplement form can cause fluid retention and lead to elevated blood pressure (hypertension).
+Licorice contains the compound glycyrrhizin.
+This compound is 50 times sweeter than sugar.
+Taking in too much glycyrrhizin glycoside from ingesting too much licorice in food or supplement form can cause fluid retention.
+It can also lead to elevated blood pressure (hypertension).

-Licorice is mainly used a flavoring agent.
-It’s used in products such as toothpaste, throat lozenges, and tobacco.
+Licorice is mainly used as a flavoring agent.
+It’s used in products.
+These include toothpaste, throat lozenges, and tobacco.
 Most "licorice" candy is flavored with anise oil and not real licorice.

-A few clinical trials outside the U.S. show that licorice extract given as a shot may help treat the hepatitis C virus, although more research is needed.
+A few clinical trials outside the U.S. show that licorice extract given as a shot may help treat the hepatitis C virus.
+More research is needed.

-Licorice has also been used historically in traditional Chinese medicine and other integrative medicine approaches for its adaptogenic properties to enhance resistance and recovery from stress-related responses.
+Licorice has also been used historically in traditional Chinese medicine and other integrative medicine approaches for its adaptogenic properties.
+It is used to enhance resistance and recovery from stress-related responses.

 Note that this section reports on claims that have not yet been proved through studies.

 Licorice has been linked with a wide range of claims.
 It may help:

 Reduce inflammation, especially in the stomach